pgsleepy/ultimatexr.io-1/content/docs/multiplayer/multiplayer-programming.md

 ### Cons of using the UltimateXR Sync API:
   - **Familiarity with Native APIs**: Developers may be more familiar with the networking API of their chosen system.
-  - **Sync Variables**: The native networking system is required for using sync variables, though this will be addressed in future updates.
   - **No Built-in Anti-Cheating Support Yet**: The current version lacks built-in anti-cheating mechanisms, but this feature is planned for future releases.

 ### Additional Notes: